GH03T/PhysicsPro/README.md

 The easiest way to install the latest version of Python 3 is to download it from Python.org, Pythons official website.

 # How to Run PhysicsPro:
-The easiest way to run PhysicsPro is to right click "Main.py" in your files app and select open with "Python Launcher".
+The easiest way to run PhysicsPro is to right click "Main.py" or the "Physics Pro" script in your files app and select open with "Python Launcher" or "terminal".
 1) Navigate to PhysicsPro directory
 2) Right click "Main.py"
 3) Select "Open With" > "Python Launcher"